 Our alumni make us look good.
 Whether they are elected officials, educators, attorneys, campaign consultants, managers, lobbyists, or business people, they are doing some amazing things and we want to highlight their many accomplishments (and perhaps brag just a little bit about having been a small part of helping them get where they are).
 Therefore, we want to shine a spotlight on them.
-We will add a new profile every couple of weeks, so make sure you check back to meet more of the great people who have come through our program.
-If you are one of our alumni and would like to be in the spotlight, contact Dr. Giammo (firstname.lastname@example.org) for details about how to be included.
+Make sure you check back to meet more of the great people who have come through our program.
+If you are one of our alumni and would like to be in the spotlight, contact the school (email@example.com) for details about how to be included.

 Our current alumnus in the spotlight is Victor Turner: